 Put your nose against a painted canvas, and all you’ll see is a blur of color.
 But step back a few paces and a beautiful landscape or portrait appears.

 The same applies in a vertical direction.
 With our feet planted on the ground, the view is limited.
-From higher up, however, we get a panorama.
+From an airplane, however, we get a panorama.
 What we saw up close is now one part of a whole.

 So, why “Twenty Thousand Feet”?
 It’s an analogy that describes a way of looking at and managing life.
-From twenty thousand feet up, mission, vision, values, roles, goals, projects and next steps have context.
+From twenty thousand feet up, goals, roles, projects and next steps have context.
 We see how they fit into the total experience.